Updated January 15, 2020

 It may not have the lowest footplate hight of the 3, but what the Cubii does have is the lowest clearance height for your knees.

-Couple this with the 10″ footplate rotation height and your understand why this mini elliptical is fast becoming the most popular under-desk elliptical on the market.
+Couple this with the 10″ footplate rotation height, and you’ll understand why this mini elliptical is fast becoming the most popular under-desk elliptical on the market.

 The Cubii is the Creme de la Creme of mini ellipticals, but what else about this excellent machine puts it in the top spot?
-Firstly the build quality is second to none which means this machine is going to last, and with durability normally comes weight.
+Firstly the build quality is second to none, which means this machine is going to last, and with durability comes weight.

-You may think a light machine is best when it comes to a mini ellipicals and yes, being light helps when you want to move the machine, but you will find the cheaper, lighter machines are built of low standard materials, and the lack of weight contributes to stability issues.
+You may think a light machine is best when it comes to mini ellipticals, and yes, being light helps when you want to move the machine.
+Still, you will find the cheaper, lighter machines are built of low standard materials, and the lack of weight contributes to stability issues.

 Durability will also suffer as many of the low-level mini ellipticals will only last a fraction of the time of the heavier machines.

-Overall the Cubii jr is a great allrounder which offers a versatile 8 resistance levels, built-in LCD and compact design, great for use at home or work and has enough strength in the resistance settings to be used for more vigorous calorie loss workouts.
+Overall the Cubii Jr is a great allrounder that offers a versatile eight resistance levels, built-in LCD, and compact design.
+Great for use at home or work, and has enough strength in the resistance settings to be used for more vigorous calorie loss workouts.

-The Cubii jr does have a bigger brother, the Cubii Pro, this machine has exactly the same feature as the jr except one, which is: the Pro features Bluetooth, which allows you to keep an eye on all of your workout stats from your phone.
+The Cubii jr does have a bigger brother, the Cubii Pro; this machine has precisely the same feature as the Jr except one, which is: the Pro features Bluetooth, which allows you to keep an eye on all of your workout stats from your phone.

-To check out best price for both the Pro and jr please click on the links below the video.
+To check out the best price for both the Pro and Jr, please click on the links below the video.

 FitDesk Under Desk Elliptical